JayaniLakshika/paper-quollr/paper-quollr.md

 The following demonstration of the package's functionality assumes `quollr` has been loaded.
 We also want to load the built-in data sets `s_curve_noise_training` and `s_curve_noise_umap`.

 The mains steps for the algorithm can be executed by the main function `fit_highd_model()`, or can be run separately for more flexibility.
-When constructing the 2D model, the user can choose either to fir the 2D model with hexagonal bin centroids or bin means using `is_bin_centroid` argument.
+When constructing the 2D model, the user can choose either to fit the 2D model with hexagonal bin centroids or bin means using `is_bin_centroid` argument.

 <div class="layout-chunk" data-layout="l-body">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span><span class='va'>model_object</span> <span class='op'>&lt;-</span> <span class='fu'>fit_highd_model</span><span class='op'>(</span> training_data <span class='op'>=</span> <span class='va'>s_curve_noise_training</span>, </span>